The Twins Almanac for June

 Luzinski Hits Grand Slams in Back-to-Back Games

-White Sox cleanup hitter Greg Luzinski hit a first-inning grand slam off Frank Viola, who only recorded one out in the 6-1 Twins loss in Chicago.
+White Sox cleanup hitter Greg Luzinski hit a first-inning grand slam off Frank Viola, who only recorded one out in a 6-1 Twins loss in Chicago on this date in 1984.

-The next day the Twins bring in Mike Walters to face Luzinski with the bases loaded and one out in the bottom of seventh, and the Bull hits the final of his seven career grand slams, driving in Julio Cruz, Carlton Fisk, and Harold Baines.
+The next day, the Twins brought in Mike Walters to face Luzinski with the bases loaded and one out in the bottom of seventh, and the Bull hit the final of his seven career grand slams, driving in Julio Cruz, Carlton Fisk, and Harold Baines.
 The White Sox won 8-4.

 June 8, 2011